mesn1985/WebApplicationSecurityBasicsLab/JuiceShop/5_basic_Authentication_Attacks.md

 ---

 ## 🔐 Brute-Forcing Juice Shop Administrator Password

+> The tools or combination of tools you use for this exercise, is entirely up to you

 The email address for the Juice Shop administrator is **admin@juice-sh.op**.
 Your task is to discover the administrator’s password using the password wordlist `best1050.txt` from SecLists.